sharanjitsandhu/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM is a bridge between Content and Browser.

 2. What is an event?
+An event is an way of interacting with the page. e.g: Mouse event and Keyboard event

 3. What is an event listener?
+An event listener is a function that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?
+To loop through the node list and refer to its nodes like an array.

 5. What is a component?
+Components are resuable pieces of code.

 ### Git Set up